Anika154/Performance_Testing/README.md

 # Performance_Testing

 ## Introduction:
-Pioneer Alpha website has been taken for performance testing in JMeter.
+Amar iSchool website has been taken for performance testing in JMeter.

 ## Elements for a complete JMeter flow:
 - Test Plan Creation